Tren Suburbano

-The Tren Suburbano (Note: Official name: Ferrocarril Suburbano de la Zona Metropolitana del Valle de México (Suburban Railway of the Valley of Mexico Metropolitan Area).) is an electric suburban rail system in Mexico City.
+The Tren Suburbano (lit.
+'Suburban Train') (Note: Official name: Ferrocarril Suburbano de la Zona Metropolitana del Valle de México (lit.
+'Suburban Railway of the Valley of Mexico Metropolitan Area)') is an electric suburban rail system in Mexico City.
 Line 1 is operated by Ferrocarriles Suburbanos with concessioned trains from Construcciones y Auxiliar de Ferrocarriles (CAF).
 It was designed to complement the extensive Mexico City metro system, Latin America's largest and busiest urban rail network.
 The railway has one operative line with a length of 27 km with seven stations, located in Cuauhtémoc and Azcapotzalco in Mexico City, and Tlalnepantla, Tultitlán and Cuautitlán, in the State of Mexico.

-A second line is under construction to connect with the Felipe Ángeles International Airport (AIFA) in Zumpango.
-In 2025, the concession was waived to the Secretariat of National Defense.
+A second line opened in April 2026 to connect with the Felipe Ángeles International Airport (AIFA) in Zumpango.
+Originally intended to be operated by Ferrocarriles Suburbanos, in 2025, the concession was waived to the Secretariat of National Defense.
+In April 2026, the government of Mexico announced the intention to purchase the concession of the Tren Suburbano consession from CAF.

 Additional expansions were proposed in the 2000s with a total length of 242 km of rail system.